 In the spring of 2000, Allan Vivona began to pastor our congregation.
 Pastor Al continued the tradition of sound biblical teaching and missional focus.
 Pastor Al also pursued the mission of Kutztown BFC, emphasizing discipleship of church members and Kutztown University students.
 This discipleship has now multiplied, as several of these students have gone on to become pastors and leaders in churches and ministries throughout the area, including our own Pastor Zeke Mack.
 Pastor Vivona retired in the winter of 2013.

-In the winter of 2013, KBFC launched a search committee to find a new full time pastor.
-In March 2015, Ezekiel Mack accepted the call to fill the position and he has been serving us faithfully since then.
+Following Pastor Vivona’s resignation, KBFC launched a search committee to find a new full time pastor.
+In March 2015, Ezekiel Mack accepted the call to fill the position and has been serving us faithfully since then.
 Pastor Zeke is a graduate of Kutztown University and attended KBFC as a college student.
 He is also a graduate of Westminster Theological Seminary and is an active chaplain in the Pennsylvania National Guard.
 Under Pastor Zeke’s leadership, our church has continued to focus on making disciples at Kutztown University and in our community.

 When Pastor Zeke announced his resignation in January 2022, the elders already had a potential candidate to replace him.
 With that hard part done, the search committee met with and evaluated Sandy Holbert, who served as our interim pastor during the process.
 In May, he was presented with the call to become our next pastor.
 Pastor Sandy is a graduate of Lancaster Bible College and previously served as an elder and Youth Pastor at Grace BFC in Reading, PA.